jepugs/Fn/README.md

   Windows, and I'm even gonna try to get it going on bare metal (on some ARM MCUs)!

-Anyway, for all the marketing copy above, I'm really just making this programming language for myself.
-It's a weird language.
-It'd be crazy if anyone else wanted to use it.
+Anyway, for all the marketing copy above, I'm really just making a programming language for myself.
+It'd be cool if someone else liked it though!

 ## A Brief Example